 - Operation of a computer and assigned software.

-- Analyze financial data detect and correct errors.
+- Analyze financial data to detect and correct errors.

 - Make recommendations regarding improved procedures, including training programs and technologies.